xerolinux/XeroSite/docs/projects/why-is-distro-back.md

 ### Is it any Special

 This is a common question I get.
-To be honest, there’s no groundbreaking advantage—it simply provides an easier way to install **Arch** with a polished **KDE** experience right out of the box, which many users seem to appreciate.
+To be honest, there’s no groundbreaking advantage over others that do things way better, it simply provides an easier way to install **Arch** with a polished and optimized Desktop experience right out of the box, which many users seem to appreciate.
 I created it specifically for them, as an alternative to my DIY install script, and as a way for you to support my journey.

 Users are free to prefer any other distro over mine.
 I am not and will never force it.
 Also, I have never pretended that **XeroLinux** is better than any other distro.
 It's never been a competition, and I would hate for people to think it was.
 I hope this clarifies things.

 ### How to get it for free

-If you can’t support me financially but still want **XeroLinux**, while the ISO isn't available for free right now, you can still achieve similar results with my [**PlasmaInstall**](https://xerolinux.xyz/news/xerolinux-plasma/){:target="_blank"} script, which will always be free of charge.
-It just requires a bit more elbow grease on your part—that’s all there is to it!
+If you can’t support me financially but still want **XeroLinux**, while the ISO isn't available for free right now, you can still achieve similar results with my [**DE Install**](https://wiki.xerolinux.xyz/script/){:target="_blank"} script, which will always be free of charge.
+It just requires a bit more elbow grease on your part, that’s all there is to it!

 ### I don't like Arch